martinsaravia/pyFSI/README.md

 ## Installation
 * Clone the repository to your computer.
 * Edit your .bashrc and change the file limit adding `ulimit -n 2048`.
 For parametric analysis, you may need to set this value to an even larger number; for example, for 1000 parametric analysis `ulimit -n 102400` is required.

 ## Usage
 Create a folder in the cases directory containing the .json input file and an allrun.py which executes the solver.

 For shell interactive mode run `python3 -i allrun.py`.
 To return to the shell after running: For interactive mode run `python3 allrun.py`

 Follow the examples in the case directory.
-Currently we support three type of analysis: eigenvalue extraction, nonlinear transient and preCICE-Calculix-pyFSI transient.
+Currently, we support three type of analysis: eigenvalue extraction, nonlinear transient and preCICE-Calculix-pyFSI transient.

 ## Errors